The Role of the Core in Overcoming Low Back Pain

 Many people who suffer from back pain ask, “why does it hurt to move or bend over?”
 Back pain can make everyday activities a significant challenge.
 While we often view such pain as an isolated back issue, we will soon explain why your core is key to overcoming low back pain.

-The core includes the front abdominal muscles, internal and external obliques, transverse abdominal, and back muscles known as the erector spinae and multifidi.
-When those back muscles are weak, your body needs to utilize ligaments, spinal bones, and discs to stand and walk.
+The core includes the front abdominal muscles, internal and external obliques, transverse abdominis, back muscles known as the erector spinae and multifidi, and even the diaphragm (breathing muscle) and pelvic floor muscles.
+When All the core muscles are not working together in harmony, your body needs to utilize ligaments, spinal bones, and discs to stand and walk.

-Relying on passive structures to keep the body stable often results in pain, meaning the strength of your core can significantly affect how your back feels.
-You can overcome and eliminate low back pain by doing specific breathing exercises and utilizing simple positions to strengthen your core.
+Relying on these passive structures to keep the body stable results in overstress which often leads to pain, meaning the strength and stability of your core can significantly affect how your back feels.
+You can overcome and eliminate low back pain by doing specific core exercises and utilizing simple positions to align, breathe, and control your core — we call the “Core ABCs“.

 How to Use Your Core the Right Way

-Using your core the right way means engaging your core.
-Exercising in different positions and practicing belly breathing both create intra-abdominal pressure.
-Intra-abdominal pressure supports your spine during physical activity to ensure you don’t overwork your ligaments, spinal bones, and discs and create stress on the lower back.
+Your core works by creating intra-abdominal pressure.
+Intra-abdominal pressure supports your spine during physical activity to ensure you don’t overwork your ligaments, spinal bones, and discs creating excessive stress on the lower back.

-While some core exercises help tone the core muscles, they don’t always strengthen your core’s foundation or provide the stability necessary for overcoming low back pain.
+While some “core” exercises help tone the core muscles, they often isolate those muscles.
+But the core is the combination of muscles working together, much like a rock band plays their instruments together to make music.
+Strengthening core muscles in isolation, like doing crunches, doesn’t strengthen your core’s foundation or provide the stability necessary for overcoming low back pain.

 Simple Positions to Activate the Core